-V. Collection Structure
+Collection Structure.

-A. Adult Reference Collections
+Adult Reference Collections

-- 1. The General Reference Collection includes materials such as encyclopedias, directories, dictionaries, almanacs, and atlases.
-At the Main Library, the reference collection includes in-depth materials on music, business, and health. - 2.
-Licensed Online Databases provide access both in the Library and remotely to a variety of materials in electronic formats.
-Some contain information not included in the Library's print collections; others have information that does not exist in print format.
+- The General Reference Collection includes materials such as encyclopedias, directories, dictionaries, almanacs, and atlases.
+At the Main Library, the reference collection includes indepth materials on music, business, and health. - Licensed Online Databases provide access in the Library to a variety of materials in electronic formats as well as remote access to select resources for Greenwich Library card holders.
+Some contain information not included in the Library print collections; others have information that does not exist in print format.

-B. Adult Circulating Collections
+Adult Circulating Collections